-Special K adverts are back on the screen, which means summer must be around the corner, or if you’re in Manchester, UK, slightly less rain.
+Special K adverts are back on the screen, which means summer must be around the corner, or if you’re in Manchester, UK, it means slightly less rain is around the corner.

 This is the specific time of year where you realise that;